← Back to Knowledge Graph

 Continue Exploring

-[[Framing Effects]] — The broader principle of frame-dependent preferences
+[[Framing Effects]] — The broader principle of which the MPG illusion is a quantitative example

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book